jpuritz/BIO_594_2022/Exercises/course_project/JAshey/Workflow.md

 `STAR` parameters:

-- `runThreadN` - number of threads to run STAR
+- `--runThreadN` - number of threads to run STAR
-- `runMode genomeGenerate` - runs a genome index generation job
+- `--runMode genomeGenerate` - runs a genome index generation job
-- `genomeDir` - path to directory where genome indices are stored
+- `--genomeDir` - path to directory where genome indices are stored
-- `genomeFastaFiles` - path to file with genome reference sequences
+- `--genomeFastaFiles` - path to file with genome reference sequences